Buy Alphabet If You Believe In The 'Moonshots'

 Today, however, I look past the quarter results and ask myself: Is GOOG/GOOGL a good long-term investment?

-Image Credit: Daily Mail
+(Image Credit: Daily Mail)

 In this article, I will explore my thesis that the answer to this question can be found in the company's miniscule "Other Bets" (a.k.a. "moonshots") business - a segment that represented only 0.7% of Alphabet's total sales in 4Q16.